robotframework/rellu/doc/rellu-2.0.0.md

 Markdown format.
 Support for restructured text format is dropped.
 If you want to use restructured text format, install version 1.0.

+Many thanks for Welflo for making the markdown support for Rellu.

 ## Full list of fixes and enhancements

 | ID | Type | Priority | Summary |